Temple Owls football: Al Golden era (2006–2010)

+2009

 In 2009, the Owls went 9–4, their best record since 1979 with three of four losses being competitive including a last-second loss to eventual FCS national champion Villanova.
 The lone exception was a lopsided 31–6 loss to a Penn State team that finished 11–2 with a No. 8 ranking.
 Temple accepted a bid to play in the EagleBank Bowl, where they faced UCLA.
 In the Owls' first post-season appearance since the 1979 Garden State Bowl, the Owls lost 30–21 to the Bruins.

+2010

-In 2010, the Owls lost a crucial game to Ohio University which would have clinched them a MAC Championship berth.
+In 2010, the Owls lost a crucial game to Ohio which would have clinched them a MAC Championship berth.
 The week after, Temple added another loss to Miami (Ohio), and coupled with losses to Penn State and Northern Illinois, the Owls finished at 8–4 for the season but did not receive a bowl bid.

 In December 2010, Golden was hired as the head coach of the University of Miami Hurricanes.

 Steve Addazio era (2011–2012)

 Steve Addazio coached the Owls from 2011 to 2012 before becoming the Boston College head coach.
 During the 2011 season, the Owls reached their fourth bowl game ever after posting a 9–4 record.
-In a dominating win over Wyoming, the Owls secured their second bowl win in team history.
+In a dominating win over Wyoming, the Owls secured their second bowl win in team history and the first since the 1970s.
 The following season, Temple went 4–7 in its first season back in the Big East.
 Following the season, Addazio left Temple to become the head coach at Boston College.